captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Oh.
 ---
 ## SHARON:
-Is there some - place - here?
+Is there someplace - here?
 ---
 Where you go?
 ---
-And buy...herbs?
+And buy…herbs?
 ---
 ## ROBYN:
 You mean like a long sticky alley,